-A minimum of 18 and a maximum of 27 research credits are required for the PhD degree in Microsystems Engineering.
-A maximum of 6 research credits may be taken any semester.
+A minimum of 24 research credits (with a maximum of 9 credits of MCSE-892) are required for the PhD degree in Microsystems Engineering.
+A maximum of 7 research credits may be taken any semester.
 After completing his/her required dissertation credits, a student must remain active by registering for zero to one credit of Continuation of Research.